 - Is approval required from my primary care physician?

-I am an out of network provider and do not file insurance claims.
-I take cash, Bank Debit Cards (with VISA or M/C logo), VISA, MasterCard, and Discover for all therapy services, assessment, and consultation.
+I am an out-of-network provider and do not file insurance claims.
+I take cash, Bank Debit Cards (with VISA or M/C logo), VISA, MasterCard, and Discover for all therapy services, assessments, and consultations.
 Payment for counseling services may also be processed through your Flexible Spending Account (FSA) and/or Health Savings Account (HSA).
 I will provide you with a receipt for your payment and/or a Super Bill, upon request, that you can turn in to your insurance company for reimbursement.